RESEARCH STARTER

 Solutions

-The rainforest is being destroyed for short-term economic gain.
+Over the years, the rainforest has continued to be destroyed for short-term economic gain.
 Therefore, a viable solution must offer economic incentives to governments and companies.
 If landowners, governments, and those dwelling in the rainforest were offered practical economic reasons for not razing the rainforest, it could be saved.
-It has been demonstrated that if medicinal plants, fruits, nuts, rubber, and chocolate are harvested sustainably, the land has greater economic value and will provide more long-term profits in the future.
+Sustainable harvesting of medicinal plants, fruits, nuts, rubber, and chocolate gives land greater economic value and generates higher long-term profits.
 Rainforest land converted to cattle operations yields the landowner only a fraction per hectare of the dollars gained from logging the timber on that land.
 However, when sustainable resources are harvested, the land yields much more—and this annual income can continue indefinitely if sustainable practices are implemented.
 The true value of the rainforest is in sustainable resources, not the trees or grazing land.
 To harvest this wealth effectively, local people and indigenous tribes must be included, providing employment as well as an economic incentive for these people to protect and preserve the forests for future generations.

 Bibliography